KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 ## glTF Schema Updates

 This extension introduces an explicitly named `buffer` called `CESIUM_binary_glTF`.
-This buffer is an implicit reference to the binary blob that is the Binary glTF.
+This buffer is an implicit reference to the arraybuffer that is the Binary glTF.
 It only has one property, `"type": "arraybuffer"`.
-When a runtime encounters this, it should use the already loaded Binary glTF `arrayBuffer` as the buffer.  `bufferViews` that reference this `buffer` work as usual.
+When a runtime encounters this, it should use the already loaded Binary glTF arrayBuffer as the buffer.  `bufferViews` that reference this `buffer` work as usual.

 To support embedded shaders and images, `shader` and `image` glTF properties have new `CESIUM_binary_glTF` extension properties and no longer require the `uri` property.
 See Listings 2 and 3.